01/

 03/

-Our portfolios were defensively positioned throughout the quarter, given expensive valuations in credit and mounting macro uncertainty.
-We took advantage of the sharp rally in credit markets to reload hedges and rotate our shorts back into lower quality credits that have bounced hard off the lows.
+Our portfolios were defensively positioned throughout the quarter, given expensive valuations in credit and lingering macro uncertainty.
+We took advantage of the complacency in credit markets to add to hedges and rotate our shorts into lower quality and higher beta credits.
+With growing government bond supply and deteriorating fiscal profiles globally, we remain focused on shorter-duration positioning, given the potential for further steepening of yield curves.
+We believe the current environment highlights the potential benefits of strategies designed to emphasize stability and income, while maintaining flexibility to navigate volatility.

-As of September 30, 2025 (%) | 1M | 3M | 6M | YTD | 1YR | 3YR* | 5YR* | Since Inception |
+As of December 31, 2025 (%) | 1M | 3M | 6M | YTD | 1YR | 3YR* | 5YR* | 10YR* | Since Inception |

-PICTON Income Fund (F) | 0.70 | 2.32 | 4.45 | 5.90 | 7.33 | 7.48 | 4.46 | 5.47 (Oct 29, 2015) |
+PICTON Income Fund (F) | 0.26 | 0.57 | 2.90 | 6.50 | 6.50 | 7.37 | 3.88 | 5.65 | 5.39 (Oct 29, 2015) |

-PICTON Long Short Income Alternative Fund (F) | 0.65 | 2.17 | 3.56 | 5.09 | 6.64 | 6.75 | 4.69 | 5.10 (July 10, 2019) |
+PICTON Long Short Income Alternative Fund (F) | 0.28 | 0.62 | 2.81 | 5.75 | 5.75 | 6.66 | 4.02 | — | 5.00 (July 10, 2019) |

-PICTON Credit Opportunities Alternative Fund (F) | 0.86 | 2.73 | 4.12 | 5.67 | 7.42 | 7.32 | — | 4.58 (July 13, 2021) |
+PICTON Credit Opportunities Alternative Fund (F) | 0.38 | 0.56 | 3.31 | 6.27 | 6.27 | 7.42 | — | — | 4.45 (July 13, 2021) |

 This material may contain “forward-looking information” that is not purely historical in nature.
-These forward-looking statements are based upon the reasonable beliefs of PMAM as of the date they are made.
-PMAM assumes no duty, and does not undertake, to update any forward-looking statement.
+These forward-looking statements are based upon the reasonable beliefs of PICTON Investments as of the date they are made.
+PICTON Investments assumes no duty, and does not undertake, to update any forward-looking statement.
 Forward-looking statements are not guarantees of future performance, are subject to numerous assumptions and involve inherent risks and uncertainties about general economic factors which change over time.
 There is no guarantee that any forward-looking statements will come to pass.
 We caution you not to place undue reliance on these statements, as a number of important factors could cause actual events or results to differ materially from those expressed or implied in any forward-looking statement made.

 Commissions, trailing commissions, management fees, performance fees and expenses all may be associated with mutual fund investments.
 Please read the prospectus before investing.
 The indicated rates of return are the historical annual compounded total returns including changes in unit value and reinvestment of all distributions and do not take into account sales, redemption, distribution or optional charges or income taxes payable by any unitholder that would have reduced returns.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
 Alternative mutual funds can only be purchased through a registered dealer and are available only in those jurisdictions where they may be lawfully offered for sale.